José Manuel Fernández Santiago

 José Manuel Fernández Santiago (born 30 April 1958) is a Spanish politician and lawyer.
 He is a member of the People's Party.
 He was the president of the Cortes of Castile and León from 2003 to 2011.
-He is current deputy of the Cortes of Castile and León by Ávila since 1991.
+He is current deputy of the Cortes of Castile and León for Ávila since 1991.
 He was minister of health of the Junta of Castile and León from 1991 to 1999.
-He is a patron of the villar foundation.
 He was the first vice president of Junta of Castile and León for 3 years.
-He was the councilor for development in Junta of Castile and León.
+He was the minister for development in Junta of Castile and León.

 Biography

-José was born in Arenas de San Pedro, Spain on 30 April 1958.
-He is married and with two children's.
-He studied at the University of Salamanca.
+José was born in Arenas de San Pedro on 30 April 1958.
+He is married and with two children.
 He graduated in law from the University of Salamanca in 1975-1980.
 He also graduated from the Salamanca School of legal practice.